 This jacket is less expensive than the Arc’teryx, but higher than some of the others covered in this article.

-So, there you have it: ten of the best men’s skiing jackets available on the market in 2016.
+So, there you have it: ten of the best men’s skiing jackets available on the market.
 When choosing the jacket best for you, consider how much use you expect to get out of it, whether you can wear it as a winter jacket as well as a ski jacket, how long it will last, and your budget.
 You will find a jacket on this list to meet all of your criteria, and you’ll look sharp when you wear it too!